postcodeservice/postcode-magento1/README.md

 # TIG Postcode extension

+**!!!
+This is a legacy extension for Adobe Magento 1.
+There is no support for this code, use at own risk !!!**

 ### Information
-This is the official TIG Postcode extension that integrates the TIG Postcode Service directly into your Magento 1 environment.
-For more information about our Postcode Service please visit https://postcodeservice.nl/
+This is the official Postcode Service extension that integrates the Postcode Service directly into your Magento 1 environment.
+For more information about our Postcode Service please visit https://postcodeservice.com

-To make use of the TIG Postcode extension you are required to have a Client ID and Secure Code.
-If you do not have those yet feel free to request a test account by contacting us by calling 020-21 81 000 or sending an e-mail to support@postcodeservice.nl.
+To make use of the Postcode Service extension you are required to have a Client ID and Secure Code.
+The latest test CLient ID and Secure Code can be found on https://developers.postcodeservice.com.

 ### Installation
 We highly recommend installing extensions on a staging environment first.